+Facilities are excellent.
 Recent developments have included the purchase of a new Steinway Model D grand piano for the Memorial Hall.
-There is also a new sports hall, major upgrades to our multi-gym, swimming pool and sports pitches, and a new, exceptionally equipped theatre and drama studios.
+There is also a new sports hall, astro-turf and major upgrades to our multi-gym, swimming pool and sports pitches.
+We have an exceptionally equipped theatre and drama studios and award-winning Junior School buildings.